Sydney, NSW, Australia

-One of Australia’s busiest sports and entertainment venues, ANZ Stadium is a powerful icon on the Sydney landscape.
-Designed by Populous in joint venture with Bligh Lobb Sports Architecture, it is one of the largest capacity Olympic stadium ever built.
+One of Australia’s busiest sports and entertainment venues, ANZ Stadium is a powerful icon on the Sydney landscape and is one of the largest capacity Olympic stadiums ever built.

 CHALLENGE.
 The challenge was to design a venue which could accommodate 118,000 people during the Olympics but which could be reduced down afterwards to operate as a sustainable long term venue of 85,000 seats.